 The update reflects a measured approach typical of this time of year.
 Teams often prioritize a gradual buildup during spring training, especially when projected contributors encounter minor issues.

-Both players are expected to be reevaluated in the coming days as the training staff monitors progress and responds accordingly.
+The training staff will monitor the progress of both players in the coming days and reevaluate them accordingly.
 The Giants understand the importance of maintaining roster stability, particularly with veterans expected to anchor key positions throughout the season.

 Early camp limitations can disrupt routine but also create chances for depth players to earn reps and prove readiness.
 Coaches use these stretches to test roster flexibility and reinforce competition.